tramyardg/UnitTestViaJava/README.md

 - __flaky test__ is a non-deterministic test.
 - __hidden dependency__: _the constructor_ in the class under test _uses some resources_ that _we can't access_ in our test harness.
 - __inversion of control__: use inversion of control to allow the framework to specify the dependencies
+- __relecttion__: is a language's ability to inspect and dynamically call classes, methods, attributes, etc. at runtime.

 ## Source Code
 |src|Main |Test |